 Direct Impact Spark Ionization (DISI) Mass Spectrometry (MS) for Identification of Microbes

-The device’s design includes a rapid mass spectrometer suitable for analyzing microbiological samples that was earlier used to analyze low volatile organic compounds.
-The device employs a solid needle for electrode discharge.
+The device’s design includes a rapid mass spectrometer suitable for analyzing microbiological samples that was previously used to analyze low volatility organic compounds.
+The device uses a solid needle for electrode discharge.
 It includes a gear plate that introduces stainless steel pins carrying bacterial samples.
-The pins also act as counter electrodes and are targeted by controlled arcs.
-The small custom-made glass cylinder that is meant to shut out oxygen and prevent the introduction of ambient moisture into the analyte is unique from other DISI device.
-The examination revealed enormous peak intensity and spectral information with normal ionization mode on the same instrument.
-This device can be employed in fields such as pathogen determination in clinical settings, QA/QC (of drugs, food or cosmetic ingredients), continuous monitoring of (airborne) Biological Warfare Agents and the like.
+The pins also act as counter electrodes that are targeted by controlled arcs.
+The small custom-made glass cylinder is meant to shut out oxygen and prevent the introduction of ambient moisture into the analyte is unique from other DISI devices.
+Studies revealed enormous peak intensity and spectral information with normal ionization mode on the same instrument.
+This device can be used for pathogen determination in clinical settings, QA/QC (drugs, food or cosmetic ingredients), along with continuous monitoring of (airborne) Biological Warfare Agents.

 FDA Technology Transfer Program